©1978

 has risen.
 Not even death can hold down the spirit of God within

 us.
 Gods spirit in man is there.
-What does the eternal say?
-What

 does the Lord always sayI speak courage, Oh, Jerusalem.
 You